 Assists Chair with procedural, personnel, and eligibility questions.
 On-going Assists members with unusual issues, particularly those having to do with the Chair.
-On-going Attends committee meeting at Annual Conference to explain role (at request of Chair).
-January
+On-going Attends committee meeting at Annual Conference to explain role (a request of Chair). t January